CadQuery/cadquery/doc/primer.rst

 not use keyword arguments to specify positional parameters.
 For example, you **should not** write ``a_sketch.arc(p1=(1, 2), p2=(2, 3), p3=(3, 4))``, instead you should use the previous example.
-Note CadQuery makes an attempt to fall back on the first registered multimethod in the event of a dispatch error, but it is still best practise to not use keyword arguments to specify positional arguments in CadQuery.
+Note CadQuery makes an attempt to fall back on the first registered multimethod in the event of a dispatch error, but it is still best practice to not use keyword arguments to specify positional arguments in CadQuery.

 An Introspective Example